• Skip to primary navigation

 1. Mixing: Put the rolled oats, chia seeds, milk, honey, mango, desiccated coconut, and sweetener in a jar.
 Mix everything well.
 Use a large jar or bowl so that there is enough space for mixing.
 Put the lid on or cover with a cling wrap.

 2. Refrigerate: Put the jar in the fridge overnight.
-Though after 4 hours also it will be edible but it's better if you leave it overnight.
+Though after 4 hours also it will be edible it's better if you leave it overnight.

 3. Garnishing: Take out the jar after 7-8 hours.
 Mix everything again and if it's too thick add more milk to get the desired consistency.
 Add more chopped mangoes and desiccated coconut on top and enjoy!